 He conceived of and edits the widely popular "Foundations" series for SVS Press, to which he has contributed a volume called Sweeter than Honey: Orthodox Thinking on Dogma and Truth.
 In 2008 he authored a study of how early Christians read the Genesis creation accounts, called Beginnings: Ancient Christian Readings of the Biblical Creation Narratives, published by Baker Academic Press.

 Prof. Bouteneff directs the Arvo Pärt Project at St. Vladimir's Seminary, an in-depth endeavor involving concerts, lectures, and publications.
 His most recent book is Arvo Pärt: Out of Silence, which has been hailed as "a triumph," "a game-changer for Pärt scholarship," and "a must-read for any listener or performer of Pärt's music."
-He continues to write and lecture about Pärt, and has recently been appointed director of the SVS Sacred Arts Initiative.
+He continues to write and lecture about Pärt, and is now director of the SVS Sacred Arts Initiative.

 For a complete CV, visit his faculty page at www.svots.edu.